rafaelcgama/scraper-api/wss_scraper/README.md

 WallStreetSurvivor blocks programmatic HTTP login attempts via anti-bot protections (e.g., Cloudflare).
 A real browser is therefore required for authentication.

 To limit the performance impact, SeleniumBase is used only once for login, after which all data retrieval is performed via fast HTTP requests.

 ---

 ### Session Reuse Strategy

+**Decision:**
+Reuse the authenticated session only within a single scraper run.

 **Trade-off:**
-The scraper reuses the authenticated session only within a single run and does not persist login state across executions.
+Login state is not persisted across executions, requiring re-authentication on each run.

 **Reason:**
-This scraper is designed as an on-demand batch process that runs infrequently.
+The scraper is designed as an on-demand batch process that runs infrequently.
 Re-authenticating once per run keeps the implementation simple and predictable, while still avoiding repeated browser usage during data retrieval.

 Within a run, authentication cookies and the user-agent are reused for all HTTP requests, ensuring efficient pagination without additional browser interaction.
-Persisting login state across runs would be a straightforward optimization if needed, but was intentionally omitted to reduce complexity.

 ---